jacobkap/ucrbook/docs/05_arrests.md

 ### The Hierarchy Rule

-In incidents where the arrestee commits multiple crimes, this data uses something called the Hierarchy Rule which says that only the most serious crime is counted as the crime that the person was arrested for.
-For a comprehensive overview of the Hierarchy Rule, please see Section \@ref(hierarchy).
+The Hierarchy Rule is used in this data which means that when someone is arrested for multiple crimes, only the most serious crime is recorded.
+For example, if a person commits murder, robbery, and theft, only the murder is reported.
 Essentially, the FBI chose seven crimes in 1929 that they call Index Crimes - or sometimes called Part I crimes - and these were considered the most important crimes to be recorded.^[Partly based on the quality of the data available as they considered these crimes to be a good combination of well-reported and serious.]
-For more on Index Crimes, please see Section \@ref(indexCrimesOffensesKnown).
 If a person is arrested for multiple crimes and an Index Crime is one of those crimes, then the Index Crime at the top of the Hierarchy is the one recorded in this data.
 Below I have listed all crimes included in this dataset and the crimes 1-7 as well as 9 (arson) are the Index Crimes.
 The top of the Hierarchy is the crime with the lowest number.
 So murder is always reported in incidents where there is a murder; rape is always reported when there is an incident with rape but no murder; etc.

 The remaining crimes - the ones that are not Index crimes - are called Part II crimes and are not arranged in any particular way.
 So a lower value numbered crime is not higher on the Hierarchy than a higher value number - Part II crimes do not follow the Hierarchy.
 If all of the crimes in an incident are Part II crimes then the agency must decide for themselves which crime is the most serious.
 This can lead to agencies deciding their own hierarchy differently than others which makes this data much less comparable across agencies than if there was a standard rule.^[This here is another example of where the "Uniform" part of Uniform Crime Reporting is more of a suggestion than a rule.]